Housing

 Where are housing costs a burden to residents?

-We used HUD’s Community Planning Development database to identify areas that have the highest number and share of households paying 30 percent or more of their income for housing.
+We used HUD’s Community Planning Development database to identify areas that have the highest number and share of households paying 30 percent or more of their income on housing.
 While the HUD data is based on the 2017-2021 American Community Survey (ACS), it still provides useful insight into affordability across the county.

 Our review found that about 39,000 households in Dutchess County were cost burdened by housing– across every one of our towns, cities, and villages.
 Our most populated communities had the highest number of cost-burdened households.
 Combined, households in the City and Town of Poughkeepsie accounted for almost one-third of the county share.